MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-disable-directquery-connections-to-dataset.md

 ---
-title: Managing DirectQuery connections to a published dataset
+title: Manage DirectQuery connections to a published dataset
 description: How to manage DirectQuery connections to a published dataset in Power BI
 author: jeroenterheerdt
 ms.author: jterh